enjimenez/GalProps_EAGLE/README.md

-Python codes to read the EAGLE database.
+Python scripts to compute kinematics from the EAGLE database.